Rabya-Dosanjh-pkkd/RDpkkd/README.md

 # RDpkkd
+a stubborn and ambitious child with curiosity in science and talent in spacing out to the imaginary possibilities of beyondness.

+`
+`

+`
+`

+`
+`

-a stubborn and ambitious child with curiosity in science and talent in spacing out to the imaginary possibilities of beyondness. for the nanopore qualified sequences, quality check is done via NanoPlot software which i installed into my HPC environment env_0 by following below mentioned steps;
+METAGENOMIC ANALYSIS AND EVALUATION OF GUT-MICROBIOME CHANGES DURING THE DEVELOPMENT OF ALOPECIA AREATA for the nanopore qualified sequences, quality check is done via NanoPlot software which i installed into my HPC environment env_0 by following below mentioned steps;
 ```
 module load bioconda